Yara-Abdallah/Life-Event-EXtraction/readme.md

 - Event extraction.

-1-  The first rule retrieves a pattern of the form [verb event].
+1-  The first rule retrieves a pattern of the form.

+     [verb event]

-2-  The second rule retrieves a pattern of the form [verb event + object].
+2-  The second rule retrieves a pattern of the form.

+    [verb event + object].

-3-  The third rule retrieves a pattern of the form [any verb + noun event].
+3-  The third rule retrieves a pattern of the form.

+    [any verb + noun event].

-4-  The fourth rule retrieves a pattern of the form [any verb + adjective event].
+4-  The fourth rule retrieves a pattern of the form.

+    [any verb + adjective event].

-5-  The fifth rule retrieves a pattern of the form [possessive pronoun + noun event].
+5-  The fifth rule retrieves a pattern of the form.

+    [possessive pronoun + noun event].

-6-  The sixth rule retrieves a pattern of the form [moving verb + preposition].
+6-  The sixth rule retrieves a pattern of the form.

+    [moving verb + preposition].

 - Subject extraction.